jacobismael/APCS/README.md

 | [9/30](q1/0930) |
 | [10/7](q1/1007) |

-> Some work may be missing but most of all my work is also in my logs saved in my drive folder
+> Some work may be missing but most of all my work is also in my logs saved in my Google Drive folder

 ---